1. Does it bloat my prompt?

 Use this context naturally when relevant.
 Never quote or expose this memory context

 to the user. recallBudgetChars caps total injected context.
 Each section gets a share; overflow is trimmed with an explicit "memory context trimmed" marker.candidate → validated → archived based on use.
-Archived memories drop out of recall unless explicitly requested.remnic dedup runs a Jaccard + substring-containment pass across categories at configurable thresholds.The honest bits.
-Each has an open issue on GitHub.
+Archived memories drop out of recall unless explicitly requested.remnic dedup runs a Jaccard + substring-containment pass across categories at configurable thresholds.These are product boundaries and active improvement areas, not fine print.

 With a default install and a typical "help me debug this" prompt, a Remnic recall injects on the order of 40-80 lines: one labeled section header, a handful of high-confidence decisions and preferences, the most relevant entities, and any open questions.
 Facts that look like "the user said hi", "gateway restarted", or "agent wrote a new skill file" do not belong in recall and are filtered out.